 Comply with the billing and payment timelines identified in Table 10 as applicable.

-Follow the general directions in Exhibit D of the Alaska Master AgreementMaster Agreement.
+Follow the general directions in Exhibit D of the Alaska Master Agreement.

 BIA, FWS, NPS Cost Recovery Process for DNR Incident Support

 The BIA, FWS, and NPS may recover costs for their support of incidents where DNR is fiscally responsible for suppression costs.
-These recoverable costs will be documented as outlined in this Agreement and as described in Exhibit D of the Alaska Master AgreementMaster Agreement.
+These recoverable costs will be documented as outlined in this Agreement and as described in Exhibit D of the Alaska Master Agreement.
 These agencies will directly bill DNR, establish billing thresholds, and submit no later than the dates AFS and DNR have established for billing and payments.
 See Table 10 and Attachment 10: Cross-billing Timeline.
 Extension to billing dates may be negotiated.

-Indirect Cost Rate
+Indirect Cost Rate/Administrative Rate

-The 10% de minimis indirect cost rate will be charged for calendar year 2021.
-DNR has an existing Negotiated Indirect Cost Rate of 18.03% which excludes fire suppression costs from the base; therefore, the rate may not be applied to fire suppression costs invoiced to the Government.
+A Negotiated Indirect Cost Rate Agreement (NICRA) between the Alaska Department of Natural Resources and the federal agencies establishes an indirect cost rate.
+However, there is recognition that this rate generally overestimates indirect costs associated with wildfire incident billings due to the simplified cost apportionment and cross-billing process used in Alaska and therefore the NICRA specifically excludes wildfire billings.

-The 10% rate may be charged against each agency’s Suppression and Non-Specific Support total.
-It applies to those agencies that are allowed to bill an indirect cost rate.
-See Exhibit D of the Alaska Master Agreement Master Agreement for additional guidance.
+Instead of negotiating an additional rate for indirect costs associated with wildfire incidents the Parties agree that an administrative rate equivalent to 10% of an agency’s Suppression and Non-Specific Support total (equivalent to the 10% de minimus indirect rate but not to exceed $450,000) may be charged by an agency in the cross-billing process if their policy allows.

-All parties agree that when billing each other this rate will not exceed an annual maximum of $450,000.
+See Exhibit D of the Alaska Master Agreement for additional guidance.

 Audits

 Each Protecting Agency shall be subject to audit for at least five (5) years after final payment.
-Audits shall be confined to those matters connected with the performance of the Alaska Master AgreementMaster Agreement and the supporting Exhibits.
+Audits shall be confined to those matters connected with the performance of the Alaska Master Agreement and the supporting Exhibits.

 Billing Documentation

 Billing documents will include cost data, financial transaction registers and an Excel worksheet of the summary data by reciprocal accounting codes (fire codes) for the fire season being billed.
-Copies of payment documents (i.e. Invoices, rental agreements, etc.) for line items in excess of $25,000 (excluding labor) and aircraft line items in excess of $10,000 will be attached.
+Copies of payment documents (e.g., Invoices, rental agreements, etc.) for line items in excess of $25,000 (excluding labor) and aircraft line items in excess of $10,000 will be attached.
 Other documentation will be provided upon request.
 All payments will be made by an electronic transfer of funds.

 Requests for payments from AFS